-- Complete at least three semesters of a conducted Ensemble (Humboldt Chorale, University Singers, Madrigal Singers, or Ensembles on other Instruments Intermediate Orchestra, Wind Ensemble, Humboldt Symphony) - Complete at least two semesters of Chamber Music, Jazz Combos, A.M.
-Jazz, or Jazz Orchestra - Complete a minimum of 8 semesters of Ensemble participation
+- Complete at least two semesters of a conducted Ensemble (Humboldt Chorale, University Singers, Madrigal Singers, or Ensembles on other Instruments - Intermediate Orchestra, Symphonic Band, Humboldt Symphony) - Complete at least two semesters of Chamber Music, Jazz Combos, A.M.
+Jazz, Jazz Orchestra, or Mariachi de Humboldt - Complete a minimum of 8 semesters of Ensemble participation

-- Complete at least four semesters singing or playing another instrument in a conducted Ensemble (Humboldt Chorale, University Singers, Madrigal Singers, or Ensembles on other Instruments Intermediate Orchestra, Wind Ensemble, Humboldt Symphony) - Complete at least four semesters playing guitar in Chamber Music, Jazz Combos, A.M.
-Jazz, or Jazz Orchestra - Complete a minimum of 12 Ensemble courses.
+- Complete at least three semesters singing or playing another instrument in a conducted Ensemble (Humboldt Chorale, University Singers, Madrigal Singers, or Ensembles on other Instruments Intermediate Orchestra, Symphonic Band, Humboldt Symphony) - Earn at least four units playing guitar in at least two of these groups: Chamber Music, Jazz Combos, A.M.
+Jazz, or Jazz Orchestra, or Mariachi de Humboldt - Complete a minimum of 12 Ensemble courses.

-- Complete at least three semesters of a conducted vocal Ensemble (Humboldt Chorale, University Singers, Madrigal Singers) - Complete at least one semester of chamber music - Complete at least one semester of a jazz ensemble (MRT, Jazz Combos, A.M.
-Jazz, or Jazz Orchestra) - Complete at least three semesters playing an instrument (possibly a "Families" instrument) other than guitar in Intermediate Orchestra, Humboldt Symphony, or Wind Ensemble - Complete a minimum of 8 semesters of Ensemble participation
+- Complete at least two semesters of a conducted vocal Ensemble (Humboldt Chorale, University Singers, Madrigal Singers) - Complete at least one semester of Guitar Ensemble or other Chamber Ensemble - Complete at least two semesters of a jazz ensemble (MRT, Jazz Combos, A.M.
+Jazz, or Jazz Orchestra)